 As your Spartanburg County Assessor, it is my privilege to share with you the latest available Spartanburg County real property information.
-Therefore, I want you to know that my office is currently finalizing our 2016 appeals.
+Therefore, I want you to know that my office has finalized the 2017 valuations and we have certified those valuations to the County Auditor effective September 22, 2017.

-Once the 2016 appeals are complete we will begin work to finalize our 2017 valuations for certification to the County Auditor.
-Once the valuations are complete we will mail change of assessment notifications to properties that incurred an assessable transfer of interest, a change to the property that will affect the market value (such as a new structure, an addition to an existing structure, the removal of a structure, a change in the use of land, a change in the size of the land), or if the property has sold.
-Our tentatively scheduled date for mailing the change of assessment notifications is October 13, 2017.
-The appeal period for the 2017 tax year will end on January 15, 2018.
+Change of Assessment Notifications were mailed on September 29, 2017.
+Properties that will receive a Change of Assessment Notification are properties that incurred an assessable transfer of interest, a change to the property that will affect the market value (such as a new structure, an addition to an existing structure, the removal of a structure, a change in the use of land, a change in the size of the land), or if the property has sold.
+The appeal period for the 2017 tax year will end on Tuesday, January 16, 2018.

-Also, when you receive your 2017 tax notice or a 2017 change of assessment notification please review the document to insure the property classification is correct.
+Also, when you receive your 2017 tax notice or a 2017 change of assessment notification or any notification from my office please review the document to insure the property classification is correct.
 Please contact my office immediately if your property classification is incorrect.

 Owner Occupied Legal Residence Real Property

 Agricultural Real Property of Certain Corporations

 If you are eligible for the owner occupied legal residence special assessment or the agricultural use special assessment and fail to file the proper application, your tax liability may be over three times higher because it will be classified at the other real property rate.
 Failure to apply may delay a revised tax bill beyond December 31st, it will disrupt payments and balances of escrow accounts with your mortgage company and it will affect the county's total assessment base, which is used to calculate millage rates.
 The 2017 tax year deadline to apply for the legal residence special assessment and the agricultural use special assessment is January 16, 2018.